-In this course you will be directly involved with various stages of the research process in social psychology.
+In this course, undergraduate and graduate students will work in a research lab.
+Students will be directly involved with various stages of the research process in social psychology.
 You will learn answers to questions such as:

-- How do we develop new research ideas? - How do we incorporate social psychological theory into our research ideas? - How do we design an efficient experiment that stringently tests our hypotheses? - How do we know what to do after our study is completed?
+- How do we develop new research ideas? - How do we incorporate social psychological theory into our research ideas? - How do we design an efficient experiment that stringently tests our hypotheses? - How do we know what to do after our study is completed? - How do we interpret the results of studies and plan follow-up research?